- Understanding Web3 and the Role of Blockchain

 Web3, short for “Web 3.0,” signifies the next evolutionary phase of the internet.
 It aims to create a more decentralised, peer-to-peer network than the centralised systems of Web 1.0 and Web 2.0.
 This new framework focuses on returning control and ownership of data and digital assets to individual users.

-Central to Web3 technology is the concept of blockchain.
-This decentralised ledger underpins Web3’s architecture, offering a way to create secure, transparent, and tamper-resistant systems.
+Blockchain is central to Web3 technology.
+This decentralised ledger underpins Web3’s architecture and offers a way to create secure, transparent, and tamper-resistant systems.

 Blockchains are essentially the bedrock of Web3.
 They enable decentralised applications (dApps) to run on a network of computers without a central authority.
 By doing so, they facilitate transactions and agreements that do not require an intermediary.

-Every transaction is stored in a digital ‘block’, which is added to a chronological ‘chain’ of other blocks.
-This creates an unalterable record that can be viewed and verified by anyone in the network.
-This transparency and security make blockchain a powerful tool for various industries, including supply chain management, logistics, manufacturing, and procurement.
+Every transaction is stored in a digital ‘block’, added to a chronological ‘chain’ of other blocks.
+This creates an unalterable record that anyone in the network can view and verify.
+Blockchain’s transparency and security make it a powerful tool for various industries, including supply chain management, logistics, manufacturing, and procurement.

 The core principle of a blockchain is its ability to create a secure, transparent, and tamper-proof record of transactions.